Nejcc/vue-favorites/README.md

 > This Vue app shows how we can send information between two non-parent/child components, and how to add the selected items into json.
 > Also you can understand how to get clicked object from array of objects.

-> You can add and delete your favorites
+> You can add, edit and delete your favorites

 ![Alt text](https://github.com/TTeRzY/Add-Favorite-Cards/blob/master/src/assets/vue-favorites.png "Vue Favorites App")